The Buddha of Suburbia (album): Conception and recording

-While promoting his then-upcoming album Black Tie White Noise in February 1993, David Bowie spoke with British novelist Hanif Kureishi for Interview magazine.
+While promoting his then-upcoming album Black Tie White Noise in February 1993, David Bowie spoke with the British novelist Hanif Kureishi for Interview magazine.
 Kureishi sought permission to use some of Bowie's older material for an upcoming adaptation of his 1990 novel The Buddha of Suburbia.
 The novel, about a teenage boy named Karim attempting to be an actor in the 1970s, featured a character named Charlie who becomes embroiled with the rock star life.
-In The Complete David Bowie, biographer Nicholas Pegg describes Charlie as an amalgamation of Bowie, Sid Vicious and Billy Idol.
+The biographer Nicholas Pegg describes Charlie as an amalgamation of Bowie, Sid Vicious and Billy Idol.
 Feeling the novel "reminded [him] of his own youth", Bowie agreed to compose the music and months later, Kureishi and the serial's director Roger Michell ventured to Switzerland to investigate Bowie's progress.
 According to Pegg, Bowie had completed close to 40 pieces by the early summer of 1993.
 Kureishi suggested revisions, after which Bowie decided to turn the project into a new album—what Chris O'Leary calls a "quasi-soundtrack".
-Speaking with journalist Dylan Jones, Kureishi stated: "[Bowie] said he wanted to write some songs for it because he wanted to make some money out of it."
+Speaking with the journalist Dylan Jones, Kureishi stated: "[Bowie] said he wanted to write some songs for it because he wanted to make some money out of it."

-The album was recorded and mixed at Mountain Studios in Montreux, Switzerland and co-produced by Bowie and David Richards, who previously co-produced Never Let Me Down (1987).
+The album was recorded and mixed at Mountain Studios in Montreux, Switzerland, and co-produced by Bowie and David Richards, who previously co-produced Never Let Me Down (1987).
 According to Bowie, it took only six days to write and record, but fifteen days to mix because of some "technical breakdowns".
-For the album, Bowie worked with Turkish musician Erdal Kızılçay, Bowie's former collaborator on numerous 1980s projects.
+For the album, Bowie worked with the Turkish musician Erdal Kızılçay, his former collaborator on numerous 1980s projects.
 The two watched the serial repeatedly while making the album, with Kızılçay recalling that the album came from the stories they told one another while making it, as well as the connections Bowie had with Kureishi.
 In 2003, Bowie recalled that he felt "very happy" during the making of the record.
-Kızılçay later told biographer Paul Trynka: "Something happened for that album.
+Kızılçay later told the author Paul Trynka: "Something happened for that album.
 There wasn't a big budget; David explained the story before we started.
 It was a challenge, it was a small budget, but David just said, 'Let's go, let's do it,' and everything worked."
-Pianist Mike Garson, who had recently reunited with Bowie on Black Tie White Noise, overdubbed piano parts for two tracks ("South Horizon" and "Bleed Like a Craze, Dad") in a single three-hour session at O'Henry Sound Studios in Burbank, California.
+The pianist Mike Garson, who had recently reunited with Bowie on Black Tie White Noise, overdubbed piano parts for two tracks ("South Horizon" and "Bleed Like a Craze, Dad") in a single three-hour session at O'Henry Sound Studios in Burbank, California.